seleniumbase/SeleniumBase/help_docs/js_package_manager.md

 <p><div>(Example from the <a href="https://seleniumbase.io/examples/dialog_boxes/ReadMe/">Dialog Boxes ReadMe</a>)</div></p>

-<div>Since packages are loaded directly from a CDN link, you won't need other package managers like NPM, Bower, or Yarn to get the packages that you need into the websites that you want.</div>
+<div>🕹️ Since packages are loaded directly from a CDN link, you won't need other package managers like NPM, Bower, or Yarn to get the packages that you need into the websites that you want.</div>

 --------